 “What the heck!” said Cold.
 “It beats living in this waterlogged dump.”

 They ran out to see Jimmy Olsen singlehandedly fighting several Atlantean guards.
 He used every trick Superman had taught him and amazingly held his own until a figure in blue and green stopped the fight.
 “Hold up,” said a stout-looking man in his late thirties.
-“This boy is OK.
+“This boy is okay.
 He’s a pal of Superman’s.
 I’ve read his articles in the Daily Planet.”

 “Thanks,” said Jimmy.
 “I guess you’re kind of the Atlantean version of the police.
 I’m Jimmy Olsen, as you guessed.
 And you are the reason I’m here, believe it or not.”